-Finally, and most importantly, since this is destined for more heavy-duty materials and will require more spraying, wearing a mask is always advised.
+Finally, and most importantly, since this is destined for more heavy-duty materials and will require more spraying, we advise wearing a craft mask while at work.

-For around the same value, you can also check out the Rust-Oleum Outdoor Fabric Spray Paint — there are many colors to choose from and high-quality adhesion!
+For around the same value, you can also check out the Rust-Oleum Outdoor Fabric Spray Paint — there are many colors to choose from!
 Tulip sells this complete outdoor upholstery set if you’re looking to buy in bulk.

 What to know before you use fabric spray paint